cheatham1/SoftwareBook/analyses.md

 ## $$WZ$$ Analysis

 This analysis looks for both a $$W$$ boson and a $$Z$$ boson.
 Diboson physics is an important part of the physics programme of ATLAS as it is a probe for electroweak physics.
-The $$WZ$$ analysis was chosen as an example analysis as it is one of the most abundantly produced diboson processes and has a clean final state consisting of three charged leptons and a neutrino.
+The $$WZ$$ analysis was chosen as it is one of the most abundantly produced diboson processes and has a clean final state consisting of three charged leptons and a neutrino.

 Reconstructing the $$WZ$$ system and studying its properties is possible but introduces a slight challenge due to the neutrino which is present.
 The available statistics in the ATLAS open data dataset allows for a rediscovery of the $$WZ$$ process in a lab course.

 ## $$ZZ$$ Analysis

-The production of $$Z$$-boson pair with subsequent decay to leptons is the only Standard Model process with four prompt leptons in the final state.
+The production of a $$Z$$-boson pair with subsequent decay to leptons is the only Standard Model process with four prompt leptons in the final state.
 Its low production cross section results in very low yield for the ATLAS open data dataset and highlights the limitations of the dataset.
 Some events can be selected but the low yield prohibits detailed analysis and conclusions drawn are of a more qualitative nature.

 ## $$H\rightarrow W^+W^-$$Analysis